-Our Media list player features a list of selectable media with:
+Our Media list player features a list of selectable media with a:

-- a link to the media's Cloud presence e.g. SoundCloud/YouTube
+- link to the media's Cloud presence e.g. SoundCloud/YouTube

-- a link to any post the media features in
+- link to any post the media features in

-- a visualisation taken from the sound - this can be turned off/on in the User Preferences
+- visualisation generated from the sound - this can be turned off/on in the User Preferences

 - Poem - view the poem and select a theme to go with it

-- Music - listen to the audio content using our media players
+- Music - listen to the audio content using the media players

 - Notes - read about the background to the content